Skparab1/Skparab1/README.md

 ### Projects
   - Encryption code, encrypting and decrypting program written in Python.
-  - Dino game, replicating google chrome's no internet dino game in Python in Shell (not graphics window)
   - Master math calculator, calculator that can perform all sorts of calculations, from factoring polynomials to generating trig ratios, as well as performing numerical calculations.
 Runs on a command line interface and is written in Python.
-  - Crossy road, replicating the video game crossy road in Python in Shell (not graphic window)
+  - Game codes, like pong, flappy bird, and crossy road, replicating the video games in Python(not graphic window)

 ### About me
   - I am a 9th grader